 This adorable little Origami heart box is perfect for filling with wrapped chocolates.
 You can also cut out poly padding in the shape of a heart and use it to gift jewelry.

 Since it’s an adult coloring page craft too, it’s the perfect way to add a touch of personalization to a store-bought gift.
-I started with this template and adapted it.
 If you prefer to ditch the box option, you can color this heart coloring page instead.

 I printed two versions: one on red paper and one on white card stock.
 It’s REALLY fun to color with gel pens on the colored paper, BUT I learned that this origami heart box does need to be printed on card stock.
 So if you want to go with the colored version, you’ll need colored card.